-Turning to the tangential step, extensions to both the Vardi- and Byrd-Omojokun-like approaches require that the step solves approximately
+Turning to the tangential step, extensions to both the Vardi- and Byrd-Omojokun-like approaches require that the step approximately

 Notice that the linearized infeasibility is made no worse, and attention turns instead to reducing the model value.
-In theory, all that is required is that the reduction in the model at t_k is a positive fraction of that attainable at a generalized Cauchy point, such as that proposed by [15].
-For Celis-Dennis-Tapia-like approaches, the tangential step must be calculated to approximately
+In theory, all that is required is that the reduction in the model at t_k is a positive fraction of that attainable at a generalized Cauchy point, such as that proposed by Conn, Gould, Sartenaer and Toint (1993).
+For Celis-Dennis-Tapia-like approaches, the tangential step must be calculated to approximately where $\theta_k = \|(c(x_k) + A(x_k)n_k)-\|$.
+As before, this approach is less attractive in practice than its predecessors as effective methods for approximately minimizing (3.10) are not known.
+Other details extend in an obvious way.
+In particular, the same merit functions as before are appropriate, provided we replace all mention of c(x) by $c(x){-}$.

-The second way of moving from the equality-constrained to the general problem is to handle inequalities using barrier/interior-point methods where $b(c(x), \mu)$ is a barrier term like $-\mu \sum{i=1}^{m} \log c_i(x)$, and $\{\mu_k\}$ is a sequence of barrier parameters which converge to zero from above.
-For this class of methods, we insist on starting from a strictly feasible point for the inequality constraints, that is that c(x) > 0, and we require all subsequent iterates to remain strictly feasible for these constraints.
+The second way of moving from the equality-constrained to the general problem is to handle inequalities using barrier/interior-point methods (see, for example, Fiacco and McCormick, 1968, Vanderbei and Shanno, 1997, Forsgren and Gill, 1998, Gay, Overton and Wright, 1998, Sargent and Ding, 1998, Shanno and Vanderbei, 1999, and Conn, Gould, Orban and Toint, 1999).
+That is to say, we embed the inequality problem within a sequence of barrier problems of the form where $b(c(x), \mu)$ is a barrier term like $-\mu \sum{i=1}^{m} \log c_i(x)$, and $\{\mu_k\}$ is a sequence of barrier parameters which converge to zero from above.
+For this class of methods, we insist on starting from a strictly feasible point for the inequality constraints, that is that c(x) > 0, and require that all subsequent iterates remain strictly feasible for these constraints.